mstcl/mstcl.github.io/_posts/2022-03-01-unix-philosophy.md

     Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new "features".

-But what makes a software "bloated", exactly?
-Here, "bloat" here does _not_ mean an operating system or userspace that comes with many different software installed, this definition of "bloat" applies on a software-design level.
+What makes a software "bloated", exactly?
+Here, "bloat" does _not_ mean an operating system or user-space that comes with many different software installed; today's definition of "bloat" applies on a software-design level.
 Of course, there are definitely overlaps, but the nuance is here to refrain elitists from saying something along the line of "Ubuntu is bloat, install Gentoo".
+It's not about Candy Crush being installed as a default program on your grandma's computer, it's about a self-contained software on its own.

 Like many other subjective qualities, you can often find the term "bloated" predicated to any software which comes pre-packaged with too many built-in functionalities, often times derailing from its main job (even worse, it might be lacking in any true singular functionality).
 This symptom of a software developing bloat is appropriately termed "feature-creep".
-This leads onto my first point: software bloat is synonymous to exhibiting "feature-creep", anything else boils down to subjective user-preference.
+This leads onto my first contention: software bloat is synonymous to "feature-creep", and any other definition eventually reduces to user-preference, which is subjective.

-Take the example of a music player.
-Let's say you want to make a music player, and you decide to make it a graphical user interface (GUI).
-We reach our first junction, is this the right decision according to the principle?
-First of all, an interface is a necessary feature, thus, whatever the choice may be, it is not bloat.
-Otherwise, your software might as well be delivered in the form of assembly carved onto the walls of a cave in Morse code, ready to be interpreted by aliens.

-However, one might wonder whether a GUI is more bloated than a command line interface (CLI) or terminal user interface (TUI).
-My answer: while it depends on the software, ultimately, it is _your_ preference (our first appearance of subjectivity in UNIX philosophy).
-I'm sure if you're reading this, you're doing so from hardware with a graphics processing unit and an operating system which natively comes installed with drivers that can display graphical components effortlessly.
-Therefore, there are no limiting factors in which interface you choose.
-You may prefer to have text-based, static software remain CLI only, and dynamic, graphical ones to be GUI for maximum usability.
-Our music player could be a mixture of both.
-Things like the control the currently playing track is dynamic as long as you're changing songs and displaying timestamps, or even when browsing a library or playlist.
-Despite all that, these things could _technically_ be done on a CLI.
-You can design it so that `$ music_player /path/to/track.ext` will simply play the track.
-It can display the playing track or progress or list playable tracks with built-in commands.
-You would call this a music player, would you?
-I would, and a TUI or GUI which does the same thing would also have the same level of features.
-So please, don't go calling GUIs bloat, just because you like to do everything through your terminal.
+### GUI vs CLI

+The way a software is interactively displayed is one of its primary properties.
+It affects the way functionalities are carried out, such as input, output, configuration, integration with other software, along with its user friendliness.
+But often, the _functions_ themselves are not gravely modified through the choice of the interactive system.
+But since it is part of any software, is causally related, if any, to a software's bloat?

+The straightforward answer is: such a feature is a necessary feature, therefore whatever the choice may be, it cannot be inherently bloated.

+However, one might contend through _observation_ that often times, software that comes packaged with a GUI is more bloated than a command line interface (CLI) or terminal user interface (TUI).
+Take Redshift, which is a utility that allows you to make your monitor warmer.
+Whether or not it is scientifically proven to help your eyes is another matter, some like me just find such a screen more comfortable to look at.
+Now, Redshift can be configured through a text file, and run via the command line or as a daemon, a systemd unit for example.
+But there also exists GUI wrappers and similar options that come with a GUI.
+Are they inherently more bloated because I can now drag sliders to adjust the temperature of the screen?
+No. What it harms ever so slightly is software harmony (I will get onto this), since I can use a text editor to edit configuration files of _any_ software, unifying my user experience.
+I don't want 3 different software with 3 different GUI libraries that obfuscate the concept of tweaking options, which on its own does not need a GUI.
+However, displaying a representation of the colours, one could say, is more easily done with a GUI.
+Effectively, you want to stick to the best option for your software (so that it does its one thing well).
+Otherwise, it is purely a matter of preference.
+A rough guideline is that text-based and static software for CLI, and dynamic, pictorial ones for GUI).

+Let's take the concept of a music player.
+Its job is to perform tasks like playing and changing track, display metadata, list your library or a playlist.
+With a CLI, one can design it so that `$ music_player /path/to/track.ext` will play a track, and through built-in commands, one can see what is being played plus other things, even though it will not be dynamic.
+This is still a music player, despite it being worlds different from foobar2000 or Winamp or iTunes.
+If we go with a TUI or GUI, and the music player does the same thing (same = functionally, and a function is conceptual, not visual), it would also have the same level of features, and hence the same level of bloat.
+So if you're one of those people, please don't call GUIs bloat because you like to do everything through your terminal.
 Again, it is _preference_.
 A GUI music player can definitely "do one thing and do it well".

     TL;DR: Choosing how you want your software interface to be delivered does not, and should not affect its inherent level of bloat, as long as the functions are carried out in the same way.

-This same argument applies to the choice of programming language.
+This same argument applies to the choice of programming language as well.
 While choosing a low level and highly optimised language might introduce less latency, this does not have anything to do with software bloat.
-The language itself might be bloated, but this does not _transfer_ onto the software it compiles to simply because it is a tool, not the final product.
+The language itself might be bloated, but this does not _transfer_ onto the software it compiles.
+The language is a tool, not the feature.

-Thus, the only way to introduce bloat to your music player would be through a spaghettifying your codebase and adding a Jenga tower chock full of features that deviate from things functionalities I listed above.
+The only way to introduce bloat to a music player would be add a Jenga tower chock full of features.
+Features which deviate from tasks listed above.
 Here's an example, I'm using `ncmpcpp` right now, which is a TUI `mpd` client, do I ever use its tag editor?
 No. Musicbrainz Picard can do that.
 How about the clock?
 Absolutely not, I have a watch.
 The visualiser?
 Not something I look at while working or studying.
 Is `ncmpcpp` bloated then?
 Yes.
 Despite that, I like its TUI, and it's a trade-off I'm willing to make insofar as time is concerned (more on this below).
-It is one of the most popular clients, and if I can reduce the installed size of about 2.6 MiB to something smaller to avoid the features I don't need, I am obliged to do it in adherence to the principle.
+It is one of the most popular clients and that's how I found it.
+If I can reduce the installed size of about 2.6 MiB by switching to something smaller to avoid the features I don't need, I am obliged to in adherence to the principle.

 ## Plugins and scripts

 _"My music player is too basic!
 How do make it more attractive?!
 Or even better, how do I get others to contribute to it without it getting bloated?"_

-The solution is to add a singular functionality to your software—a plugins framework.
+The solution is to add a very special feature to your software, a plug-in framework.
 Now, you can add to your software in the form of scripts or patches.
-These introduce _modularity_, and with a nicely written application programming interface (API) or interprocess communication (IPC), no one really needs to read the entire source code in order to expand the functionality.
+Doing so will introduce _modularity_, which is the ability to separate a system's component in order to recombine and add variety and uniqueness to how a user might choose to use it.
+One can add modularity easily by adding an application programming interface (API) or a interprocess communication (IPC) system.
+This way, no one really needs to read the entire source code in order to expand the functionality.

-Now, one might ask: how would you apply this principle when it comes to extensions and plugins?
-Plugins, extensions, add-ons, add-ins, however you wish to call them, inherently follow UNIX philosophy.
+Plug-ins, extensions, add-ons, add-ins, however you wish to call them, inherently follow UNIX philosophy.
 The modular nature of software is what the principle "Do One Thing and Do It Well" alludes to.
-Good examples include `vim`, `mpv`, and any suckless software. `i3` is very feature-packed (but I use almost all features of it), and my only complain about bloat is `i3bar`, which could be its own package like `i3status`.
-Despite that, `i3` has a IPC framework in Python that allows scripts like `autotiling` to work.
+Not only does it help the developer focus on individual parts of a software to ensure it is optimised and bug-free, it is also user-friendly because this results in a highly customisable experience.
+Good examples include `vim`, `mpv`, and any suckless software.
+I want to particularly highlight `i3`, which is a feature-packed window manager.
+Even though it does quite few things, they all do what window managers do.
+The only exception, i.e. my only complain is arguably `i3bar` (a status bar), which could be its own package like `i3status` (allows communication with the system to display the status).
+Despite that, `i3` has a IPC framework in Python that allows scripts to extend its power.

 The simplest expansion of functionality is interface customisation.
-Making a framework for changing the theme of your software, for example.
-Instead of hard-coding a Light and Dark theme with your own predefined colours, allow your users to pick from a set of themes, or add in their own custom themes in form of a file that is formatted properly and which your software can parse.
-On Linux, this applies to only TUI and CLI, GUI program normally are written in GTK or QT, which means they follow the theme you set your system to display globally, or by changing a environmental variable when launching.
-Nevertheless, the option is technically still there in form of the GTK and QT frameworks.
+Making a framework to allow changing the theme of your software is one example.
+Instead of hard-coding a light and dark theme with your own predefined colours, it would be better to allow users to pick from a set of themes and ultimately edit and add in their own custom themes.
+On Linux, this applies to only TUI and CLI, GUI program normally are written in GTK or QT, which means they follow the theme you set your system to display globally.
+Nevertheless, the option is technically still there in form of tweaking GTK and QT.

-Presumably, you have now added a plugin framework with an easy-to-implement API to the music player.
-Users can change their system theme and expect the software to follow suit.
-If you went with a TUI instead, they can modify the configuration or add in a theme file to change the colours of certain elements and format how lists are displayed, for example.

-The next step would be to allow scripts to be written in _[any language(s) of your choice]_ which might allow you to edit tags, display a visualiser, a clock, etc.
+To advance higher, one could introduce a plug-in framework which allows scripts to be written in any popular languages such as Lua, Python, Perl, etc. For a music player, this might be a tag editor, a visualiser, a clock, etc.
-At this point, you are so knee-deep in UNIX philosophy you can't stop accepting pull requests for new scripts and patches.
+`Weechat`, an IRC chat client, is a good example of how plug-ins are implemented.
+Although most of them are visual enhancements, some of them add in new functionalities that improve on quality of life.

-    TL;DR: Plugins are not bloat and adhere to UNIX philosophy.
+    TL;DR: Plug-ins are friends, not foes, when it comes to UNIX philosophy.
 Instead of force-feeding users to install 100% of the features you plan, they can pick and choose their own suite of functionalities.
 This is modularity and it is a good thing in software design.
 Thus, it is always better to make a framework that allow external scripts to expand a software's functionalities, than to include every feature.

-## Software utopia and why harmony is so difficult to achieve
+## Software utopia and why harmony is so difficult to achieve (a more personal passage)

 _"I follow UNIX philosophy to write my software, now what?
 I have to make sure it works with other software and utilities too.
 This is too much work."_